tldr-pages/tldr/pages/common/xml-depyx.md

 `xml depyx {{path/to/input.pyx|URI}} >{{path/to/output.xml}}`

-- Convert a PYX document from standard input to XML format:
+- Convert a PYX document from the standard input to XML format:

 `cat {{path/to/input.pyx}} | xml depyx >{{path/to/output.xml}}`

-- Display help for `depyx` subcommand:
+- Display help for the `depyx` subcommand:

 `xml depyx --help`